 All of our yarns are hand-dyed using Cushing Dyes created in Maine.

 Romney Sheep are to me beautiful creatures who produce stunning wool for traditionally New England yarns.
 If you are a spinner, may I suggest you learn on Romney?
 It's long, smooth fibers flow effortlessly through your fingers, creating a strong, lustrous yarn beautiful in it's natural hues or stunning in any shade of dye.

-One of my favorite times of year is Spring ... when we shear.
+One of my favorite times of year is Spring ... when farms shear.
 Romney Fleeces commonly grow up 4- 5 inches in length.
-Our Romney's aren't especially "greasy" meaning heavily soaked in lanolin.
+Romney's aren't especially "greasy" meaning heavily soaked in lanolin.
 An eight pound fleece can easily yield 2-3 sweaters in yardage once washed and spun.
 Long, lustrous, crimpy locks cover their bodies ready for the shearer's blades to free them from their year's growth.

 Romney is not Merino.
 It is not spongey and and buttery soft.
 It is earthy and strong and for some not an on-the-skin yarn.
 But I promise you will find very few pills on your sweaters, your mittens and hats will last forever, and it will keep you warm when knit up in smaller "wind-tight" stitches as well as for those loose flowing fabrics such as wraps and ponchos.
 Romney wool is what Mother Nature wraps herself in tightly during New England winters, and loosely in on cool summer nights.
 It will never disappoint when you appreciate it's beauty and purpose.
 Romney is my first love, sheep & wool.